sannydo/chris-sanny-flickfinder/README.md

 1. Access a Sqlite3 Database using ActiveRecord.
 2. You should have at minimum three models including one join model.
 This means you must have a many-to-many relationship.
 3. You should seed your database using data that you collect either from a CSV, a website by scraping, or an API.
 4. Your models should have methods that answer interesting questions about the data.
-For example, if you've collected info about movie reviews, what is the most popular movie?
-What movie has the most reviews?
+For example, if you've collected info about Movie reviews, what is the most popular Movie?
+What Movie has the most reviews?
 5. You should provide a CLI to display the return values of your interesting methods.
 6. Use good OO design patterns.
 You should have separate classes for your models and CLI interface.